ankitects/anki-manual/browsing.md

 duplicates, you may wish to instead click the **Tag Duplicates** button, which will tag all matching notes with *duplicate*.
 You can then search for this tag in the browser and handle them all from the same screen.

-## Other Menu Items

-Some other items in the menus:

-**Reschedule** allows you to move cards to the end of the new card queue, or reschedule them as a review card on a given date.
-The second option is useful if you have imported already-learnt material, and you want to start it off with higher initial intervals.
-For example, choosing 60 and 90 will give all the imported cards an initial interval of 2 to 3 months.

-The card’s revision history is not cleared when rescheduling: rescheduling changes the current state of a card, but not its history.
-If you want to hide the history, you will need to export your notes as a text file, delete the notes, and then import the text file again, creating new notes.

-**Reposition** allows you to change the order new cards will appear in.
-You can find out the existing positions by enabling the _due_ column, as described in the card list section above.
-If you run the reposition command when multiple cards are selected, it will apply increasing numbers to each card in turn.
-By default the number increases by one for each card, but this can be adjusted by changing the "step" setting.
-The **Shift position of existing cards** option allows you to insert cards between currently existing ones, pushing the currently existing ones apart.
-For instance, if you have five cards and you want to move 3, 4, and 5 between 1 and 2, selecting this setting would cause the cards to end up in the order 1, 3, 4, 5, 2.
-By contrast, if you turn this option off, 1 and 2 will get the same position number (and it will thus be unpredictable which of the cards with the same number comes up first).

-**Change Note Type** allows you to convert the selected notes from one type to another.
-For example, imagine you have a *Russian* note type and a *Computer* note type, and you accidentally added some computer-related text into a *Russian* note.
-You can use this option to fix that mistake.
-The scheduling of cards is not affected.

-**Select Notes** takes the currently selected cards, finds their notes, and then selects all cards of those notes.
-If your notes have only one card, this does nothing.

-The **Go** menu exists to provide keyboard shortcuts to jump to various parts of the browser, and to go up and down the card list.

 ## Columns